realnews-gateway/emergency-publishing-system/network-access-layer/entrypoints/README.md

 - **fallback/**
   For automatic switching when an entrypoint is blocked.

-Entrypoints are the outermost layer of the VPN Access Layer.
+Entrypoints are the outermost layer of the **network-access-layer**.

 ---